Mithgol/fiunis/README.md

 * The [`fiunis.rus.txt`](fiunis.rus.txt) file is the Russian version of the draft.
 This version is provided in UTF-8 (for the diffs to look reasonably good on GitHub and other git tools) and thus should be converted to CP866 encoding (common in Russian Fidonet) before posting to Fidonet.

-This module is a reference implementation of these standards, though partial (it implements only the decoder, not the encoder).
+This module is a reference implementation of these standards, though partial (the encoder does not detect which parts of the given text can be left for a traditional 8-bit encoder).

+The module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
+(Node.js version 0.10.x or 0.12.x is recommended.
+The latest stable [io.js](https://iojs.org/) is fine too.)

 ## Installing Fiunis